 What would 1000 degrees feel like?

-At 1000°F, the heat is so intense that no human being could ever feel it as their skin will burn at just 111°F. The air would become unbearable long before reaching this level of heat.
+At 1000°F, the heat is incredibly intense.
+No human could withstand it because skin burns at just 111°F. The air would become unbearable way before this level of heat.

 How do you convert 900 degrees Fahrenheit to Celsius?